Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 There are cases where you may not want to add a method directly to a class, for example when it's an [_anemic model_](https://en.wikipedia.org/wiki/Anemic_domain_model).

 Anemic models are typically represented by a set of public get-only immutable properties, so adding methods to a model class may make it look impure, or may give off an impression that the methods are accessing some private state.
-Extension methods don't have that problem because they can't access model's private members and, by nature, aren't part of the model itself.
+Extension methods don't have that problem because they can't access the model's private members and, by nature, aren't part of the model itself.

 So consider this example of two models — one represents a closed caption track for a video and another represents an individual caption: